mvandenbos/steuerbescheinigungen-spender/README.md

 # Steuerbescheinigungen Spender
 This application generates tax donation documents for individuals.
-This uses a Chuchtools API to get person data and the compares it to an imported Addison Donation export (csv/xlsx) or custom excel file (Bank export, etc.)
+This uses a [Churchtools](https://www.church.tools/en/home) API to get person data and an imported Addison Donation export (csv/xlsx) or custom excel file (Bank export, etc.) to generate the final donation documents.

 ## To Use